Reading Time: 7 minutes

 • Food: A character only gets one ration per day.
 Resting longer means less food for later exploration.

 • Light: Track torch and lantern oil usage.
+A torch burns for 1 hour while lantern oil lasts 4 hours.
+A 10-hour long rest requires 10 torches or 3 flasks of oil per light source.
 A long rest in a dungeon could leave characters with no light source, forcing them to press on in darkness.

 Mana Recovery